abtin/notes/2022/Jan.md

 #### Thoughts

 - Looking for a dashboard builder for 2d simulation board.
 May end up using python ploty / dash.
 But looking for something that runs independently.

+### Jan 25, 2022

+#### Thoughts

+- I cannot find a nice dashboard tool that can show grids / boards similar to what mesa does.
+Is it possible to just take the visualization part of mesa and use it?